 Going to a luau is an essential experience to have in Hawaii.

 Dine on traditional Hawaiian foods, enjoy the live music, and go on a cultural and historical journey through Hawaii.
 Watching the hula dancers dance to the beat of the Hawaiian drums is an unforgettable experience.

 Drums of the Pacific features fire dancing and some of the best dancing of the luaus.
-The Myths of Maui includes Polynesian traditions from Tahiti, Tonga, and New Zealand, and incorporates a fire knife dancing finale.

 PRO TRAVEL TIP: Book your tickets well in advance.
 Tickets can sell out as early as 3 months in advance, sometimes even sooner, during peak travel season.

 3. Watch the Sunrise above the Clouds